tomhazledine/tomhazledine.github.io/_posts/showcases/2015-07-20-paradise-park.md

 * Complex menu structures.
 * Page templates with multiple customizable layouts and optional content areas.
 * Converting static desktop-only designs into fully responsive templates.

+This site was built while I was part of the team at [DWM](http://wearedwm.com/).